wmo/RepData_PeerAssessment1/PA1_template.md

 pct_diff_median <- 100*(day_median-day_median_fill)/day_median
 ```

-The number of daily taken steps has a **mean** of **10765.64** and a **median** of **10762**.
+The number of daily taken steps has a **mean** of **10765.64**
+and a **median** of **10762**.

-The difference of the meand and median statistics of `act` and `act_fill` is only 0.01% and 0% respectively.
+The difference of the mean and median statistics of the steps variable of datafrmaes
+`act` and `act_fill` is only 0.01% and
+0% respectively.

 Conclusion regarding difference with first part:

-- There is nearly no difference between the  values for mean and median, compared to the same statistics computed in the first part.
+- There is nearly no difference between the  values for mean and median, compared
+  to the same statistics computed in the first part.
-- It is safe to conclude that the impact of imputing missing data on the estimates is neglible.
+- It is safe to conclude that the impact of imputing missing data on the estimates
+  is neglible.

 ## Are there differences in activity patterns between weekdays and weekends?

-*Assignment*: in the filled-in dataset, create a new factor variable indicating whether the date is a weekday or a weekend day.
-Make a two-panel plot of the 5-minute interval and average number of steps taken, averaged across weekdays or weekend days.
+*Assignment*: in the filled-in dataset, create a new factor variable indicating
+whether the date is a weekday or a weekend day.
+Make a two-panel plot of the 5-minute

-*Solution*
+interval and average number of steps taken, averaged across weekdays or weekend days.

+*Solution*:

-In `act_fill` create a new column `day_type` of type factor, and assign it a weekday or weekend depending on the date.
+In `act_fill` create a new column `day_type` of type factor, and assign it a weekday
+or weekend depending on the date.

 ```r